 After the release of their first album, Talk Talk was dismissed as a cheap Duran Duran knock-off band.
 With each successive album, however, their sound matured and they ventured into more experimental territory, eventually dropping the New Wave genre completely and becoming an influential Post-Rock vanguard, culminating with their final album, 1991's critically adored Laughing Stock.

 Some people might wonder why Tchaikovsky's three symphonies are numbered 4, 5, and 6.
 That's because his first three symphonies aren't nearly as good and are usually ignored.

 Katy Perry was just an unpopular pop wannabe with One of the Boys (with the exceptions of "Thinking of You", "Hot n Cold" and "Waking Up in Vegas").
 But then she released "California Gurls".
 Catchy, radar-dodging, but nothing special.
 But then the song "Teenage Dream" came.
 And the whole album came.
-It changed her music career forever, and with all the CrowningMusicOfAwesomes it gained a legion of fans.
-Unfortunately, it didn't do well with the critics.
+It changed her music career forever, and with all the CrowningMusicOfAwesome it gained a legion of fans.
+Prism, the next album, managed to be alright with critics, getting a 61 on Metacritic.

 Nirvana's Nevermind.
 The band's first album Bleach is a muddy sounding and sporadically brilliant album (compare "Blew", "Negative Creep" and "About a Girl" with the less distinguished songs like "Big Cheese", "Swap Meet" and "Downer").
 Few people at the time saw any reason why Nirvana were any more promising than other Seattle bands like Mudhoney, TAD, and Mother Love Bone.

 Ditto with The Smashing Pumpkins; their first album Gish was a weird mashup of pre-grunge, post-80s Hard rock.
 By comparison, Siamese Dream is considered on par with Nevermind when it comes to 90s alternative.

 Imagine if, tomorrow, Tiffany released an award-winning, angsty, introspective, multi-platinum-selling album that would become one of the defining albums of the decade it was released in.
 Got that picture in your head?
 Good, because that is exactly what happened in 1995, when a CanadianTeen Idol by the name of Alanis Morissetteswitched from cheesy bubblegum pop to chick rock and released Jagged Little Pill.
 There's a reason why nobody mentions the first two albums in her discography.